DavidMGilbert/uplo-support-docs/hosting/about-hosting-onuplo.md

 In general, you should plan for your hosting computer to be turned on and online 24/7.
 If you can't commit to this, you shouldn't try to host on the Uplo network.

 {% hint style="danger" %}
 Warning: If you go offline for too long \(less than 95% uptime\) or lose renter data \(by deleting it or experiencing a hardware failure\), you can lose money by losing your collateral for active contracts.
-You can also become responsible for SiaFund fees for each contract.
+You can also become responsible for UploFund fees for each contract.
 {% endhint %}

 Below are the exact amounts that your score will change based on your uptime percentage.
 Greater than 98% uptime results in no penalty, which is the 14 hours a month explained above \(2% of 720 hours in a month = 14 hours\).